 Create a new Data Lake Analytics job and query our data with U-SQL

 1. Navigate to the All resources menu item in the left panel of Azure Portal and select the Data Lake Analytics services we have created in previous steps.
 Once the window with its detail popup, press the button New job to create your first data analytics job.

 In the box below is a sample U-SQL script.
 You only need to copy/paste it to New job window like in the following picture.
 An explanation of the script can be found there.
 In a few words, we will load the content of the file with a text extractor, summarize the total number of Units Sold by Region and save the output to another text file in the same folder.

 @sales = EXTRACT Region string, Country string, [Item Type] string, [Sales Channel] string, [Order Priority] string, [Order Date] DateTime, [Order ID] int, [Ship Date] DateTime, [Units Sold] int, [Unit Price] decimal, [Unit Cost] decimal, [Total Revenue] decimal, [Total Cost] decimal, [Total Profit] decimal FROM "/Samples/500000%20Sales%20Records.csv" USING Extractors.Text(delimiter: ';', skipFirstNRows: 1); @agg = SELECT Region, SUM([Units Sold]) AS UnitsSold FROM @sales GROUP BY Region; OUTPUT @agg TO "/Samples/UnitsSoldByRegion_output.csv" USING Outputters.Csv(outputHeader : true);

 2. Paste the script and enter the name of the job: UnitsSoldByRegion.
 Press Submit button and the job will be created and immediately queued for processing.

-After the job has been completed you can click at the last box in processing steps chart.
+After the job has been completed you can click on the last box in the processing steps chart.
 This will navigate you to the results file.